 Norwich Community Bees

 We're part of a world-wide community movement in response to peak oil and climate change.
-This site gives you details of all our up and coming events and meetings, as well as reports, previews of films and books and related matters that are going on in Norwich and East Anglia.
+This site gives you details of our up and coming events and meetings, as well as reports and related matters that are going on in Norwich and East Anglia.

 NEWS AND RELATED EVENTS...
-Common Room - Low Carbon Cookbook - Magdalen-Augustine Celebration - Norwich FarmShare events - Norwich Permaculture Design Course - Transition Free Press Issue 3 - Visions for Change -On the Blog Harvest: Looking in the Archive 2009-2013 Flight of the Butterflies - Give and Grow, Walk and Be Well
+Common Room - Low Carbon Cookbook - Magdalen-Augustine Celebration - Norwich FarmShare - Transition Free Press 4 - Visions for Change -On the Blog Harvest: Looking in the Archive 2009-2013 - Flight of the Butterflies - Where We Are Now

 Thursday, April 29, 2010